If your are symptomatic with high temperature, new onset continuous cough or loss of taste or smell, access the test:

-When your child is ill or injured it is very difficult to decide if/when to call your child’s GP, NHS 111 or go the Accident and Emergency Department (A&E).
+When your child is ill or injured it is very difficult to decide if or when to call your child’s GP, NHS 111 or go the Accident and Emergency Department (A&E).
 During the current situation and while the government is asking everyone to stay at home, it can be confusing to know what to do.
-Click here for guidance.
+COVID-19 Advice for Parents.

 Guidance for Employees

 If you have been told to stay at home because of coronavirus obtain a COVID-19 Isolation note for your employer.

 Neath Port Talbot Council have launched their free Safe and Well service to help local residents who have been told to self-isolate but don’t have any family, friends or neighbours to call on for help.
 Volunteers also needed!